-Infographic Of The Day: Compare Your Tax Priorities To The Government’s
+Infographic of the Day: Compare Your Tax Priorities to the Government’s

 In actuality it goes to pay for many things–two wars, lots of unemployment, Medicare–that really need paying for.
 And this infographic breaks it down exactly, based on your salary and filing status:

-This graphic, by Mark Won, Salil Jain, and Carl Ng, was created for the created for the Data Viz Challenge.
-It’s one of the six finalists–winners will be announced Friday.
+This graphic, by Mark Won, Salil Jain, Carl Ng, was created for the Google Data Visualization contest on taxes.
+It’s one of the six finalists–winners were announced Friday.
 You start the graphic by ranking your spending priorities.
 The graphic then lines up how you would like the government to spend its money with how it actually does.
 For instance, suppose I don’t care much about the national debt, and care a lot about social and health programs.
 Here is what I get:

 Not so aligned.
 From there, you can see how much of your own tax dollars were spent on each sector of the government, and even find out how the budget for each sector’s funding has changed.
 Here is the spending on health: